 10. Packing too Much into One Trip

 I was in Italy for a grand total of ten days; a vacation that is pretty long by American standards.
 Throughout those ten days, I saw Milan, Rome, Pompeii, and Naples, and that’s it.

-You see a shiny new city and just have to visit, but don’t!
+You see a shiny new city and just have to visit, like Lake Como, but don’t!
 Not only will you spend most of your time traveling, but you will feel rushed and stressed out as you shuttle from one city to the next without enjoying the best wine tours on the Amalfi Coast.

 So instead of turning your holiday into the latest season of the Amazing Race, accept the fact that you will not see all of Italy in two or three weeks and focus on spending a lot of time in a few select cities or regions.

 I assure you, it is anti-fun and makes your vacation stressful when it doesn’t need to be (Seriously, who am I trying to impress with my vacation resume).
-So step away from the energy drink and pick out a few cities or regions that you can explore iin-depth in depth way.
+So step away from the energy drink and pick out a few cities or regions that you can explore in-depth in depth way.

 However, I’m super lazy and refuse to redo the pins, so I’m just gonna throw these two last tips in the conclusion and call it a bonus round.
 Just think of it as your reward for actually reading this post till the VERY end.